You are browsing the documentation for Symfony 2.7 which is not maintained anymore.

 This increases the container’s performance.

-This may or may not work, depending on if the service could be inlined.
 Simply said: A service can be marked as private if you do not want to access it directly from your code.

 However, if a service has been marked as private, you can still alias it (see below) to access this service (via the alias).